 - An ex-con in Jodi Picoult's Salem Falls does this every night.
 He started doing it to protect himself from Prison Rape by making a bet with the other convicts that he could always beat the scores of the televised contestants.
 His passion for the show is key to getting the student he supposedly seduced to confess that she made the whole thing up.

 - In Seinfeld, George becomes a genius by abstaining from sex, and is shown watching Jeopardy! and answering every question correctly while solving a Rubik's Cube at the same time.
 Jerry asks if it's a rerun, but it's not.

 - Parodied in one Friends episode: Joey is watching Wheel of Fortune.
 He laughs at a player, who can't solve a puzzle with the clue "_OUNT RUSH_ORE".
 He yells to Chandler, "It's easy!
 Count Rushmore!"

-- This is one of Cliff Clavin's defining character traits.
-Comes full circle when he actually was on Jeopardy!, but he loses in the final round.
+- Cheers: one of Cliff Clavin's defining character traits.
+Comes full circle when he actually is on Jeopardy!, but he loses in the final round.

 - In one episode of the fourth series of The IT Crowd, Moss participates in the show Countdown and keeps winning, despite crazy odds, by using amazingly obscure words like "tnetennba".